 As a growing phenomenon across the United States, restaurant week draws local foodies and tourists to community food service establishments.
 With options ranging from hole-in-the-wall specialty restaurants to high-end dining establishments, this event provides customers with the opportunity to find their new favorite haunt and restaurants the chance to showcase their best menu items.
 However, participating in restaurant week takes a lot of time and preparation, making many businesses question whether it's worth joining.
 To help you make a decision, here's everything you need to know about restaurant week, how it can benefit your business, and how your restaurant can get the most out of the event.

-What is Restaurant Week?
+What Is Restaurant Week?

 The History of Restaurant Week

 Restaurant week was created in New York City in 1992 by Tim Zagat, the creator of the Zagat Survey, and Joe Baum, a famous New York restaurateur.
-The promotional event was originally lunch-only and was set to coincide with the Democratic National Convention to draw visitors, reporters, and politicians attending the event to local restaurants.
+The promotional event was originally lunch-only and scheduled to coincide with the Democratic National Convention to draw visitors, reporters, and politicians attending the event to local restaurants.
 The first restaurant week saw huge success, and it has since spread to cities large and small all over the country.

 How Does Restaurant Week Work?

-During restaurant week, many operations choose to offer several package meals at different price points.
+During restaurant week, many operations offer several package meals at different price points.
 Providing several meal options is important because it makes guests with varying budgets feel welcome in your restaurant.
 A common practice is to have a menu that highlights three price packages.
 The most expensive option may include a better cut of meat, one cocktail per person, or a bottle of wine for the table.
 The cheapest option may be as simple as a signature soup or salad complemented by a dessert.